 A new clock movement is typically less than half the cost of an overhaul.
 It will also be on its way to the customer instantly instead of months later.
 A new clock movement will last the longest of any other choice.

 Mechanical Clock Movement Wear

-Mechanical clock movement wear after years go by because the oil turns solid.
+Mechanical clock movement wears out after years go by because the oil turns solid.
 With age, the mechanical clock movement's oil solidifies and becomes black and sticky.
 By the time 20 or 30 years go by, the oil has solidified and is creating wear on the brass plates of the movement.
 So, when this happens, the clock movement will not run correctly.
-This is when the movement will need a cleaning or be replaced.
-Of course, a brand new movement is always your best option.
+This is when the movement will need a cleaning at least, or be replaced.
+Of course, a brand new movement is always the best option.

 What wear and where